 The giant Marine/Navy complex that is Camp Pendleton is about a ninety-minute drive south of Los Angeles.
 It was a sleepy area in those days.
 Jimmy started out from Virginia by bus.
 When he was changing buses in a small southern town, curiosity got the best of him and he went in to a club to hear jazz music.
-He sipped whiskey at the end of the bar, chatting up the bartender as he was the only white man in the place.
+He sipped whiskey at the end of the bar, chatting up the bartender.
 “Go get ’em, General,” the barman said as Jimmy left with a skip to his walk.
 The bus had left, so he killed a day in town until the next bus.
 He was yet to become the world traveler with a favorite room at the Ritz and a platinum card from flying the Concorde, so he kept getting on the wrong buses, circling the Southwest until he reached the Pacific Ocean and could go no further.

 The commanding officer (CO) at Pendleton had little sympathy for the cocky young officer-to-be as he presented his papers in August 1952.